 It was known shortly after L.F.
 Richardson's failed attempt at the first numerical weather forecast in the early 1920s \citep{richardson1922weather} that the numerical solution of PDEs with initial conditions given by data would quickly become unstable due to lack of consistency with the governing equations.
 Thus, by the time that computers were actually capable of generating a realistic forecast in real time, it was known that initial condition fields of weather variables had to be smoothed in a way that respected dynamical constraints \citep{charney1950numerical,phillips1956general}.
 Two main approaches were developed in the 1950s and 1960s to do this, one deterministic based on the calculus of variations and one stochastic, based on what would come to be known as Gaussian processes (GPs).
-These approaches are essentially equivalent when one takes a Bayesian inferential perspective \citep[e.g.,][]{wikle2007bayesian}.
 In this section, we briefly discuss these approaches as they provide the foundation for mechanistically-informed models for spatio-temporal processes in statistics.

-The initial idea in data assimilation that one could simultaneously minimize an objective function containing both the sum of squared differences between the observations and the ``true'' initial field as well as a constraint that incorporated the PDE dynamics was presented in \citet{sasaki1958objective}.
+The initial idea in data assimilation, that one could minimize an objective function containing the sum of squared differences between the observations and the ``true'' initial field while simultaneously satisfying a constraint that incorporated the PDE dynamics, was presented in \citet{sasaki1958objective}.
 Although he formulated this in continuous space, practical uses of the methodology considered discrete space \citep[e.g.,][]{thompson1969reduction,sasaki1970some,stephens1970variational}.